InexplicableMagic/speech-editor/README.md

 **command alternative \<number\>** - The recogniser may present several versions of what it heard.
 Choose a recogniser alternative suggestion from alternatives section to replace what was heard in the buffer.

 **command close** - Close the currently open editor that is highlighted in red.
-If closing words or sentences, the content of the editor will be moved back into the buffer section.
+If closing words or sentences, the content of the editor will be moved back into the buffer section and replace whatever is there.

 **command cut \<number\>** - Remove a specific numbered item from either the words, sentences or paragraphs editor.
 The removed item can subsequently be pasted.